Jing Li

 The central theme of my research is to promote rational cancer therapy and drug development by better understanding the clinical pharmacology of anticancer agents, that is, how the body handles a drug (i.e., pharmacokinetics) and how a drug acts on the body (i.e., pharmacodynamics).
 We employ an integrated translational research approach that leverages preclinical pharmacology studies, pharmacokinetic modeling, and clinical trials to mechanistically understand and quantitatively predict pharmacokinetics and pharmacodynamics of anticancer drugs in patients.

-Metabolomics: Novel metabolomics technologies allow high-throughput assessment of a large number of endogenous metabolites, thus providing powerful tools for mapping biochemical pathways implicated in diseases and in response to drug treatment.
+Metabolomics.
+Novel metabolomics technologies allow high-throughput assessment of a large number of endogenous metabolites, thus providing powerful tools for mapping biochemical pathways implicated in diseases and in response to drug treatment.
 We have developed a LC-MS/MS based targeted metabolomics platform that is capable of quantitative profiling of ~ 300 endogenous metabolites involved in major human metabolic pathways.
 In addition, we have developed metabolic flux analyses with isotope-labeled tracers (including [1,2-13C]glucose, [U-13C]glucose, [U-13C]glutamine, [2,3,3-2H]Serine) to specifically determine metabolic flow in the central carbon metabolism (including glycolysis, pentose phosphate pathway, and tricarboxylic acid cycle) and one-carbon metabolism pathways.
 Our laboratory has become one of the premier institutional-based metabolomics laboratories in the nation, which provides critical metabolomics support for a number of national funded research projects and multi-center clinical trials.
+The Pharmacology and Metabolomics Core is supported by the NIH 5P30CA022453.

 Selected publications